 What’s so special about the precise movement path of the foot when it connects with the ground in forefoot strike running?
 It has a large effect on naturally reducing stride length, it widens your stance width and it increases your cadence, all of which are mechanical outputs on record for being to able to decrease, or even fully blunt many impact force variables during running.

-Essentially, forefoot running can be thought of as a key organizer of more functional mechanics that may leave you less vulnerable to the ravages of the road and even more essential, it’s the reason that the forefoot strike is the preferred foot strike pattern of many of the great distance runners history has ever seen: Eluid Kipchoge, Genzebe Dibaba, Haile Gebrselassie, Tirunesh Dibaba, Galen Rupp, Paul Radcliffe, Bernard Lagat, Tiki Gelana, Molly Huddle ~check out any of these runners on YouTube and you will see that they’re not heel striking when they run!
+Essentially, forefoot running can be thought of as a key organizer of more functional mechanics that fully safeguards you from the ravages of the road and trails, and even more essential, it’s the reason the forefoot strike is the preferred foot strike pattern of many of the great distance runners history has ever seen: Eluid Kipchoge, Genzebe Dibaba, Haile Gebrselassie, Tirunesh Dibaba, Galen Rupp, Paul Radcliffe, Bernard Lagat, Tiki Gelana, Molly Huddle ~check out any of these runners on YouTube and you will see that they’re not heel striking when they run!

-On a personal note, I was a heel strike runner who suffered all kinds of injuries until I learned that forefoot running was much less force intensive and risky.
+On a personal note, I was a heel strike runner who suffered unending injuries, until I learned that forefoot running prevents all the injurious impacts in heel strike running!
 Ever since I’ve switched to forefoot running, I’ve left the injuries behind and my performance times have improved dramatically.
-I can do all kinds of speed sessions without worry of destroying my knees.
+I can do more speed sessions and run longer without worry of getting hurt.
+I must underscore that barefoot running has been and is still is the strongest influence in helping me quickly develop the proper forefoot technique while also allowing me uphold the proper forefoot running technique in running shoes.

 I like to run barefoot as much as I can as compelling evidence shows that running barefoot has power beneficial effects for improving your forefoot strike precision, stride-length control, postural positioning, faster reaction time and balance stability.
 You also develop stronger awareness of your foot’s landing intensity and sensibility about the forces acting on your joints.
-Moreover, published studies show that just walking barefoot, especially on uneven surfaces, may improve or even reverse irregularities in foot structure and function caused by modern footwear and may ultimately influence the feet to operate at the level of better spring efficiency when you run.
+Moreover, published studies show that just walking barefoot, especially on uneven surfaces, improves or even reverse irregularities in foot structure and function caused by modern footwear and ultimately influences the feet to operate at the level of better spring efficiency when you run.

 It’s because of my amazingly positive experience with forefoot running that drives me to get runners better informed about forefoot running vs heel strike running and to really inspire people that running is NOT hard on the body, if done properly!

-Above all, the implied lesson from all this is that foot strike may really matter when it comes to improving your run times with little strife and that forefoot running may sustain better long-term and may be the surest way to conquer more progress with little worry of injury setbacks.
+Above all, the implied lesson from all this is that foot strike really matters when it comes to improving your run times with little strife and that forefoot running sustains far better long-term and is the surest way to conquer more progress with little worry of injury setbacks.

 If you’d like to learn more about forefoot strike vs heel strike running, you’ll love the content over at my YouTube channel, here, where I talk extensively about the evidence-based facts about the potential performance and health benefits of forefoot running and barefoot running.